TiE23/metric-teacher/server/README.md

 There is a secret file that is not in this repo: `.env` (to be explicit, it's located at `./server/.env`)

-This file has a few things that need to be kept secret and a one thing that isn't secret:
+This file has a few things that need to be kept secret (hint, they're the ones with "secret" in the name):
 ```
 PRISMA_STAGE="dev"
 PRISMA_ENDPOINT="http://self:4466/server/dev"